John Riley Banister

 John Riley Banister (May 24, 1854 – 1918) was an American law officer, cowboy and Texas Ranger.

 Early years

-Banister was born in Banister Hollow, a small settlement located in Camden County, Missouri, which was to become a local hub or center for surrounding communities.
+Banister was born on May 24, 1854, in Banister Hollow, a small settlement located in Camden County, Missouri, which was to become a local hub or center for surrounding communities.
 His parents were William Lawrence and Mary (Buchanan) Banister.
 According to biographical sources, all the Banisters were musicians and played fiddle, banjo, guitar and other instruments.
 They also sang long ballads and played Irish and Scottish jigs and reels.

 Around 1863 John's father, after being wounded twice while serving in the Confederate Army, did not return home and instead moved to Texas and married Mary Catherine Miller, a young woman of mixed British and Native American descent, with whom he had six other children.
 Whether or not William had formally ended his marriage with Buchanan prior to marrying Miller is a fact not noted in any historical record.